Blog

 • Not be discriminated against per the Fair Housing Act

-• Receive advance notice when changes to the rental agreement are made
+• Receive advance notice when changes to the lease agreement are made

 California landlord-tenant policies also dictate that tenants have specific duties such as: